momenifi/open_access_springer_nature/README.md

 FIELD: scientific field of publication (the same as the journal's field)
 APC_USD: APC of the journal in US dollars
 JOURNAL_RANK: journal rank of the journal based on its h-index
-Springer_agreement: if transformative agreement with Springer nature is available for the country of the corresponding author
+Springer_agreement: if transformative agreement with Springer nature is available for the country of the corresponding author.
+For Germany just for authors afiliated with Max Planck Institues
 waiver_eligible: 1 if the corresponding author is eligible for the APC waiver otherwise 0
 discount_eligible: 1 if the corresponding author is eligible for the APC discount otherwise 0